med-seg/p/README.md

 MATLAB code for [description of paper]

 by Hykoush Asaturyan, Barbara Villarini, E. Louise Thomas, Jimmy.
-D. Bell and Julie Fitzpatrick
+D. Bell and Julie Fitzpatrick.

 Please see [link to pdf file] for online access to PDF file.